mFkGames/mfkgames.github.io/README.md

-# mFk
+# mFk Games | Legal Documents

-Privacy policy and legal pages
+Welcome to the public repository for **mFk** mobile game legal compliance documents.
+This repository is primarily used to host live legal pages via GitHub Pages for mobile store requirements.

+## 📄 Available Documents
+* `privacy-policy.html` — Privacy Policy
+* `terms-of-service.html` — Terms of Service

+---
-⚠ This repository is published for transparency purposes only.
+⚠️ *This repository is published for transparency and public hosting purposes only.* **Internal Ref:** `mFk-Bubble-2026`

-Casual mobile game project.

-This repository contains legal and public information related to the project.

-Internal project identifier: mFk-Bubble-2026